 Can rats eat broccoli?
-Many rat owners wonder what the optimal diet for their pet is and what vegetables are beneficial for them.
+Many rat owners wonder what the optimal diet for their pets is and what vegetables are beneficial for them.
 In today’s post, I’m going to go over everything you need to know before you feed broccoli to your rat!

 If you’ve got a pet rat you probably know that they can eat almost anything: they are omnivores that eat a whole range of foods.
 Nevertheless, while they are omnivores, they can not eat everything.
 For that reason, it’s essential that you do your research before introducing new foods that your rat has never eaten to their diet.

-As far as broccoli goes: Rats can eat it without any problems, there is nothing in broccoli that’s harmful to rats.
+When it comes to broccoli, you’ll be happy to hear that rats can eat it without any problems, there is nothing in broccoli that’s harmful to rats.
 It’s a healthy vegetable for them to eat due to its high vitamin and mineral content.
 The vegetable is also very low in calories and because of this, there isn’t much risk of overfeeding.
 You can feed it to them both cooked and raw!

 What’s in broccoli – does it contain anything bad for rats?